AnthoVDO/learn-Csharp-dotnet/note.md

 - Don't put too much stuff in public.
 If we need to access a name or something, use as much as possible function(accessor) to avoid erasing the values OR properties
 - For more info about properties and accessor check section 10 (105 and 106)
 - Check string builder
+- Private: access only within the function or class / Public: access everywhere / protected: it's private but the childrens can access them with inheritance
+-

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();